m-lamonaca/programming-notes/Java/DAO.md

 ## `<Type>DAO`

-Class implementing `I<Type>DAO` and handling the comunication with the db.
+Class implementing `I<Type>DAO` and handling the communication with the db.

 ```java
 package dao;